“The moment in between what you once were and who you are now becoming, is where the dance of life really takes place.”

-This quote from Barbara de Angelis describes the edge between our ordinary identities and perceptions, and the places inside ourselves where we step into something yet to be.
+This quote from Barbara de Angelis describes the edge between our ordinary identities and perceptions, and the places inside ourselves where we step into something new and yet to be.

-Yet, we don’t teach our children how to find this spot from which we may participate in creating.
-In fact, as a culture we don’t even have a way to mentor artists, musicians, playwrights, poets or dancers to access their creativity.
-Instead, we leave it up to chance, trial and error and, sometimes, intoxicants or dangerously extreme behavior.
-Then, when the creative among us angst or suffer, we write it off to the choice to be a “struggling” artist.
+As a culture, I don’t think we teach our children much about accessing their creativity or how to find these in between moments.
+In fact, we don’t even have a way to mentor artists, musicians, playwrights, poets or dancers to access their creativity.
+Instead, we leave it up to chance, trial and error or, sometimes, intoxicants or dangerously extreme behavior.
+Then, when the creative among us angst, suffer or appear dangerously self-destructive, we write it off to the woes of those who choose to be “struggling” artists.